timvink/mkdocs-enumerate-headings-plugin/README.md

 ## Usage

-`enumerate-headings` will increment the chapter number for each new page (in the order they appear in the navigation) and enumerate all subheadings.
+`enumerate-headings` will increment the chapter number for each new page (in the order they appear in the navigation) and enumerate all subheadings (unless you disable in this in the options).

 There is only one requirement: make sure each markdown page starts with a level 1 header (see [how to write markdown headers](https://daringfireball.net/projects/markdown/syntax#header)).
 Some MkDocs themes will handle this for your automatically, inserting the page title as a heading 1 if you do not specify one.
 If a heading 1 is still missing, you'll get a helpful error.